 - Are you planning to start a business?
 Or if you have already started have you been trading for less than 12 months?

 - Do you live in England, Northern Ireland or Wales?
 And do you have the legal right to remain there and to be self-employed, for the duration of your loan term and the right ?
 (The scheme is due to be extended to Scotland).

 Do you really need a Start Up Loan?

 As Matt Smith points out, in fact lots of businesses really don’t need a loan at all.
 With new technology it is now possible to start a business with very little or no money.
 So when you have completed your business plan, go through every figure and ask yourself ‘could I do this for less money or for free’.
 Don’t lumber your new business with any more costs than it absolutely needs.
 The best time to get finance for your business is often not at the very start, but when you have established your market with a few customers.

 If you are currently on JSA, then it may make more sense to establish the business in your spare time and be ready to come off JSA when you have a solid order book in place.
 Remember as soon as you take out a SUL your JSA stops and you will be dependent on income from your business to live on.

 Make sure that you also get support and advice from independent organisations that are not directly linked with SUL.
 There is a lot of free support and advice out there for young people starting in business: most colleges and universities now have enterprise education teams.
 For others there is the Prince’s Trust, Shell Livewire.
-Over 30’s should check out the Prowess business support map.

 If you are sure that you do need a loan for your business, then the SUL is a very good deal.
 The low interest rate is hard to beat and, combined with repayment holidays, business support and mentoring, it’s a powerful package that could get your business off to a great start.
 To find out more about how you can apply for a Startup Loan click here.